-Whether you’re a mom who needs a nutritious, on-the-go option for when she’s waiting for ballet class to let out or you’re a student who is suddenly starving in the middle of a lecture, having some easy, grab-and-go protein snacks on hand can be a game changer for your busy days.
-We’ve hand-picked our 23 favorites; check ‘em out and then don’t miss these 20 Best Carbs for a Flat Belly!
+Whether you're a mom who needs a nutritious, on-the-go option for when she's waiting for soccer practice to wrap up or you're a student who is suddenly starving in the middle of a lecture, having some easy, healthy snacks on the go can be a game-changer for your busy days.

 Jerky made from beef, chicken or turkey is both perfectly portable and packed with upwards of 28 grams of protein per 3-ounce portion.
-A vacuum-packed package of dried meat doesn’t take a lot of space and won’t stink up your bag when you’re on the go during the day.
-Just be sure you pick a low sodium and low sugar variety, as many companies add both to their products to amp up the taste.
-Our exclusive report will help you choose the right packet: The Best and Worst Beef Jerky—Ranked!
+A vacuum-packed package of jerky doesn't take a lot of space and won't stink up your bag when you're on the go during the day.
+Just be sure you pick a low-sodium and low-sugar variety, as many companies add both to their products to amp up the taste.

 A portion of healthy mixed nuts—meaning varieties without added flavoring or salt—is a protein-packed snack that will last for weeks.
 Your best bet is to add an ounce of pistachios to a mix that includes peanuts to add an additional 6 grams of protein to your snack.